MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

     navigator.geolocation.getCurrentPosition    (function (position) { /*... */ });
     ```

- * To use the camera on desktop or web, Teams displays a permission prompt when you call `getUserMedia()`:
+ * To prompt user to access their camera on desktop or web you must call `getUserMedia()`:

     ```Javascript
     navigator.mediaDevices.getUserMedia({ audio: true, video: true });